thoughtbot/ruby-science/release/ruby-science-sample.md

 end
 ```

-The `User#answer_text_for` method duplicates the check for a missing answer, and
+The `User#answer_text_for` method duplicates the check for a missing
-worse, it's repeating the logic of what happens when you need text without an
+answer&mdash;and worse, it's repeating the logic of what happens when you need
-answer.
+text without an answer.

 We can remove these checks entirely from `Question` and `User` by introducing a
-Null Object:
+null object:

 ```ruby
 # app/models/question.rb